Crypto2099/FUDS/README.md

 describes various informational pieces about a project including: formatting and display information, team and investor allocation wallets, and funding round raise information.

+Financial disclosure statements are included off-chain because in the case of complex projects most likely the dataset involved will become large/bloated over time.
+By publishing a "proof" to the blockchain we can benefit from the immutability of the blockchain without bloating the ledger with large-scale documents.
+Other decentralized or blockchain solutions such as IPFS or Arweave are better suited to these use cases and it is recommended that Disclosure Documents be published on one of these solutions.

 ### Step 3: Host (or Utilize) an Off-Chain Oracle Solution

 The first two steps contain mostly "static" information that is unlikely to change or change infrequently.
 Other information about a token project, such as circulating or total supply, may change very frequently and is better suited to a traditional API integration rather than being published constantly to the blockchain ledger.

+### Step 4: Verify

+The final step of the process will be for third parties to independently verify the information provided in the project's self-reporting disclosures.
+This repository will also aim to provide tools and information for third parties to build out their own systems and utilize this data efficiently.